top of page

 REDD console.png

-For a deeper dive, stay on after All Together Now for a Seminar with Professor Walter Everett, or for Virtual Band, where you'll learn songs and make your own recordings with a small group of musicians at your level, coached by Jack Petruzzelli or Cameron Greider.
+For a deeper dive, stay on after All Together Now for Seminar, for study and discussion with Walter Everett, or Virtual Band, where you'll learn songs that inspired the Beatles and record your own versions together with a small group of musicians at your level, led by Jack Petruzzelli or Cameron Greider.

 Jack guitar.JPG